wjkristiansen/InCommand/readme.md

 ---

-## Non-Keyed Parameters
+## Non-Keyed Options

-Non-Keyed parameters contain only a value string.
-Typically, non-keyed arguments do not start with '--' or '-', as these give the appearance of keyed parameters.
+Non-Keyed options contain only a value string.
+Typically, non-keyed arguments do not start with '--' or '-', as these give the appearance of keyed options.

-Any parameter argument that doesn't match a keyed parameter is assumed to be a non-keyed parameter.
-An error occurs if there are not enough non-keyed parameters declared to contain matching arguments on the command line.
+Any option argument that doesn't match a keyed option is assumed to be a non-keyed option.
+An error occurs if there are not enough non-keyed options declared to contain matching arguments on the command line.

 Example: